twosixlabs/armory/README.md

 This will launch the framework-specific container specified in the configuration file, copy the configuration file into the container, and provide the commands to attach to the container in a separate terminal and run the configuration file end to end while attached to the container.
+A notable use case for this would be to debug using pdb.
 Similar to non-interactive mode, results from the evaluation can be found in the output directory.
 To later close the interactive container simply run CTRL+C from the terminal where this command was ran.

 2) `armory launch`
 * `armory launch <tf1|tf2|pytorch> --interactive`.